How to Prepare Your Barn For Winter

 Pasture maintenance

-Who doesn’t love the serenity that comes from admiring rolling hills and quiet pasture land?
+Who doesn't love the serenity of admiring rolling hills and quiet pasture land?
 Winter is the time to let those fields recover for the coming year.
-It’s important to let your fields rest, even if you have limited acreage.
-The key thing to do is take the time to reseed the area and allow the seeds time to germinate in preparation for Spring.
+Letting your fields rest is essential, even if you have limited acreage.
+The key thing to do is to reseed the area and allow the seeds time to germinate in preparation for Spring.

-Reseeding and letting pasture land rest for a time does two useful things for your land.
-It increases the amount of nutritional grass for your horses in the subsequent seasons.
+Reseeding and letting pasture land rest is helpful for your land.
+It increases the amount of nutritional grass your horses need in the subsequent seasons.
 It also helps limit the growth patterns of weeds and harmful grasses.

-Why give freshly seeded ground time to rest and recover?
-Letting horses trample around on wet wintry pasture can disturb seeded ground, running it down and creating mud pockets that may turn into bald patches after the thaw.
+Why give the freshly seeded ground time to rest and recover?
+Letting horses trample around on wet, wintry pasture can disturb the seeded ground, running it down and creating mud pockets that may turn into bald patches after the thaw.

 winter horse in snow